Arteritic Anterior Ischemic Optic Neuropathy (AAION) – Also known as Temporal arteritis or Giant cell arteritis

 When temporal arteritis is suspected, a complete eye examination, visual field testing, and special pictures of the optic nerve will be performed.
-In addition, blood tests looking for elevation of the erythrocyte sedimentation rate (ESR) will be obtained.
+In addition, blood tests looking for the elevation of the erythrocyte sedimentation rate (ESR) will be obtained.

 Patients will need to be on steroids for several months to over a year and will be treated by a rheumatologist during this time.
-Due to the side effects from steroids, patients will also need to be monitored closely by their primary care provider.
+Due to the side effects of steroids, patients will also need to be monitored closely by their primary care provider.